 Welcome to the Warrenville Park District Volunteer Team!
 Thank you for joining hundreds of other community members who give their time, talents, and energy to our organization.
-Volunteer support the Warrenville Park District in a variety of ways - at special events, through clerical office work, with education programs, and with environmental projects.
-Volunteers add new dimension, personality, and depth to our programs and allow us to provide many services to our community that would not take place without your help.
+Volunteers support the Warrenville Park District in a variety of ways - at special events, through clerical office work, with education programs, and with environmental projects.
+Volunteers add new dimensions, personality, and depth to our programs and allow us to provide many services to our community that would not take place without your help.

-Volunteers also represent the Park District and assist in fulfilling its mission: "Providing Opportunities That Enrich the Mind, Body, and Spirit".
+Volunteers also represent the Park District and assist in fulfilling its mission: "To create community" and the Vision: The "place to be" for exceptional experiences".
 No matter what task you work on while volunteering, the Park District hopes you realize that each hour you give helps us reach our goal of improving the lives of those in our community.
 This manual will help familiarize you with our volunteer program.
 It is designed to supplement any other related training that you may receive specific to your volunteer position.
 Please keep it and refer to it as questions arise.